 Because there isn't any alternative.

-The Chevy Vault, the electric car, but even if it's a big hit, they're not going to be able to produce enough of them fast enough for everybody to get it and it wants to be.
+They may have the Chevy Vault, the electric car, even if it's a big hit, they're not going to be able to produce enough of them fast enough for everybody to get it and it wants to be.

 And there's going to be a line of people to get these things.